Savage Mondo Blitzers

-Savage Mondo Blitzers were a line of miniature collectible toy figures on skateboards produced by Kenner in 1991 and sold in the United States, Italy, Greece, and Argentina.
+Savage Mondo Blitzers were a line of miniature collectible toy figures on skateboards by Kenner.
+They were produced in 1991 and sold in the United States, Italy, Greece, and Argentina.
 They were about an inch tall.
 They came in sets of four skaters per pack, each set had a different gang, and each skater his own personality.

 Gangs

 There were 9 gangs released in the USA including a deluxe pack: